-• With pre-notice and facility permission, pets may accompany a visitor for a visit with a single resident.
-Pets can aid in the transmission of COVID-19 and therefore the pet must be kept away from other HCP and residents during the visit (inside or outside).
-The facility should have policies and procedures regarding the safety and parameters for pet visitation, including criteria for vaccinations and infection control.
+- With pre-notice and facility permission, companion pets may accompany a visitor for a visit with a single resident.
+Companion pets and their handlers can aid in the transmission of COVID-19 and therefore must be kept away from other HCP and residents during the visit (inside or outside). - Therapy animals and animals that are part of an organized volunteer program (that are visiting more than one resident) are allowed.
+Residents and staff must perform hand hygiene before and after handling the animal.
+Residents and staff with symptoms of any illness should refrain from handling therapy animals until they are symptom free.
+The facility should have policies and procedures regarding the safety and parameters for pet visitation, including criteria for vaccinations and infection control and should include restricting therapy animals from participating in group activities and communal dining.